I got this notice on my own AT&T business account.

 Proof

-I got two emails from AT&T after this call.
+I received three emails from AT&T related to this issue.

-The first one was wrong because it made it sound like the plan change alone fixed the price increase.
+The first email was wrong because it made it sound like the plan change alone fixed the price increase.

-Click either image to view it full size.
+Click any image to view it full size.

-That is why I keep saying the same thing: do not hang up without the email confirmation.
+That is why I keep saying the same thing: do not hang up without the email confirmation, and do not stop checking when the next bill comes out.